-If you’ve been reading our retirement plan sponsor articles for any length of time—and even if you haven’t—you know how important it is to make sure your 401(k) is doing all it can for you, your company, and your employees.
-In fact, you have a fiduciary responsibility to make sure your plan offers competitive fees, appropriate investment choices, and quality educational and support services for plan participants.
-You’ll also want to make sure your plan is offering all the other features that together help your plan offer significant value to all parties.
+Time for a Change: Smoothing the Transition to a New 401(k) Provider – If you’ve been reading our retirement plan sponsor articles for any length of time—and even if you haven’t—you know how important it is to make sure your 401(k) is doing all it can for you, your company, and your employees.
+In fact, you have a fiduciary responsibility to make sure your retirement plan offers competitive fees, appropriate investment choices, and quality educational and support services for plan participants.
+You’ll also want to make sure your plan is offering all the other features that help your plan offer significant value to all parties.

-So, let’s say you’ve been reading, thinking, and taking all this to heart, and you’ve concluded, after doing the necessary research and comparison, that it’s time to make a change in your plan provider.
+So, let’s say you’ve been reading, thinking, and taking all this to heart, and you’ve concluded, after doing the necessary research and comparison, it’s time to change your plan provider.
 First of all: Congratulations!
 To paraphrase Obi-Wan’s comment to Luke, you’ve taken your first step into a better future – for your company and your employees.

 But let’s also recognize that switching 401(k) providers isn’t the same as deciding to shop at a different grocery store.
-For one thing, your plan and its provisions are subject to federal law—especially ERISA—and that alone guarantees a fair number of i’s that must be dotted and t’s that must be crossed.
-Changing your provider, although a manageable process, will require a certain amount of pre-planning and attention from you.
-The good news is that if your new provider is on the ball, much of the work will likely be done for you.
-Let’s walk through an overview of the process and then look at a few potential pitfalls you can avoid to make the transition as smooth as possible for everyone concerned.
+For one thing, your plan and its provisions are subject to federal law—especially ERISA—and that alone guarantees a fair number of “i’s” that must be dotted and “t’s” that must be crossed.
+Although it’s a manageable process, changing your provider will require a certain amount of pre-planning and attention.
+The good news is that if your new provider is efficient and knowledgeable, much of the work will likely be done for you.
+Let’s walk through an overview of the process and review a few potential pitfalls you can avoid to make the transition as smooth as possible for everyone involved.

 1. Transferring assets—Moving the plan’s invested assets from the former provider to the new provider;